Mortlockese language: History

 As early as January 1874, missionaries visited the islands and began building schools to teach the natives religious ways of life.
 Their main efforts were to increase awareness of Puritanism.
 European clothes were introduced, as well as the prohibition of drugs and alcohol.
 There was concern of children in school falling out of touch with their native ways.
 The history and traditions of the Natives was approved and a new course was updated and continued for years.
 According to several documents, several changes to the curriculum were made to incorporate native traditions as well as to introduce new information from the Europeans.

 The most common historical belief is that the Mortlock people arrived on the islands in canoes.
 Over the span of the 19th century, traders continued to document their visits to the islands allowing evidence of residency.

 In 1907 a typhoon hit the Mortlock islands, destroying homes, and killing hundreds.
-Unfortunately, natural disasters, war, and other changes to the islands are to blame for the little to no documentation of the Mortlock history and language.
+Natural disasters, war, and other changes to the islands are to blame for the little to no documentation of the Mortlock history and language.
 What is left is the writings of missionaries who visited the island to teach the word of God, and to translate the Mortlockese Language into biblical text.
 There are documents of what curriculum was taught in the schools opened, as well as the number of students and teachers present.
 There are also certain rules that are noted in several cases implying that words are not always what they seem.
-In terms of family and kinship, personal names were used when referring to family instead of terms like “cousin,” or “grandparent.”
+In terms of family and kinship, personal names were used when referring to family instead of terms like "cousin", or "grandparent".
 Kinship terms categorize relatives instead of label them directly.
 This is just one example of grammar we can study from the way the Mortlockese language is designed.